Payroll Deductions

 Voluntary deductions are the cost of benefits coverage that the employee elects, such as health, dental, vision, supplemental retirement programs, and charitable contributions.
 Voluntary deductions are available depending upon your employment status.

-Some of these deductions are “tax deferred” which means they are exempt from Federal and State withholding taxes.
-Some deductions are “pre-tax” which means they are exempt from FICA/Medicare tax as well as Federal and State withholding taxes.
+Some of these deductions are “tax deferred,” which means they are exempt from Federal and State withholding taxes.
+Some deductions are “pre-tax,” which means they are exempt from FICA/Medicare tax as well as Federal and State withholding taxes.

 Wage garnishment is a legal order in which an employee’s wages are required to be withheld by an employer for the payment of a debt incurred by the employee.
 Garnishments can be for federal, state, and county tax levies, bankruptcy, court ordered creditor summons, as well as child support and student loans.